-The Trustee has also chosen to report on the proportion of the portfolio for which high quality data is available.
+The Trustee also reports on the proportion of the portfolio for which high-quality data is available.

 The Trustee acknowledges that emissions data quality and coverage varies across asset classes and the underlying companies and that reporting methodologies for certain asset classes have not been finalised.
 We have reported emissions data for each investment as far as we are able.
 The data has been collected from the Scheme's investment managers and is reported using four categories: